 Do we need a lawyer?
 Do we need a lawyer that specializes in LGBTQ issues?

 It’s always a good idea to have a lawyer when applying for an immigration benefit and spousal petitions can be very complicated.
 Immigration Equality maintains a referral list of private immigration attorneys who have an understanding of LGBTQ issues.
 To request an attorney referral from Immigration Equality, please fill out the Contact Us form.

 Immigration law is very complicated.
 While many people successfully file marriage-based applications for lawful permanent residence without a lawyer, we generally recommend that people should seek out representation by qualified counsel.

 Will Immigration Equality be our lawyer?

-With an estimated 36,000 same-sex binational couples living in the United States and many more separated or living in exile abroad, Immigration Equality’s legal team cannot personally represent all the families who will be applying in the days and months ahead.
+With an estimated 36,000 same-sex binational couples living in the United States and many more separated or living in exile abroad, Immigration Equality’s legal team cannot personally represent all the families applying for marriage-based benefits.

-We have a referral list for LGBT-friendly private immigration attorneys which we are happy to share.
-We are continuing to provide technical support, training, and mentoring for these attorneys and will advocate with the relevant agencies if we hear of problems with applications after the DOMA decision.
-We are working closely with attorneys on our referral list to ensure they have all the information necessary to help LGBT couples.
-Immigration Equality maintains a referral list of private immigration attorneys whom we have trained on these issues, and we are collaborating with the American Immigration Lawyers Association to make those training materials available to all reputable practitioners.
+We have a referral list for LGBTQ-friendly private immigration attorneys which we are happy to share.
+We are continuing to provide technical support, training, and mentoring for these attorneys and will advocate with the relevant agencies if we hear of problems specific to LGBTQ families.
+We are working closely with attorneys on our referral list to ensure they have all the information necessary to help LGBTQ couples.